 A digital community is a means to increase brand advocacy and engagement by allowing customers to interact with one another and even contribute to content or product development.
 Conversations among beauty enthusiasts can be shared on social media platforms such as Instagram, Facebook, and YouTube for a wider reach and at a lower cost than traditional advertising tactics.
 A digital community will help build brand advocacy, which will lead to increased sales.

 2) Be a content-driven brand

 It’s one thing to have good content, but it’s a completely different thing to have excellent online content that promotes your brand and drives conversions.
 The pressure to regularly come up with new material, whether you’re a DTC beauty company, a cosmetics distributor or a fragrance maker may be exhausting.
-By increasing your content generation efforts, you may improve your digital marketing strategy by increasing brand awareness and driving conversions for your company.
+By increasing your content generation efforts, you may improve your digital marketing strategy.
+In turn, this will increase brand awareness and drive conversions for your company.